 - Tribute Acts

-The best way to know if you’re choosing the right singer is to watch their videos and listen to their demos, and to only book someone who has demos of them singing the type of music you’re looking for.
-If you want a jazz singer and the singer you’re talking to only has pop demos, we’d highly recommend looking for someone else with evidence that they sing jazz well.
+The best way to know if you’re booking the right singer for you is to watch their videos and listen to their demos.
+If you want to hire a swing singer or jazz singer and the singer you’re talking to only has pop demos, we’d highly recommend looking to hire a swing or jazz singer with evidence that they are comfortable singing these styles.

 Whether or not a singer requires an accompanist really depends on their own abilities.
 Generally, singers fall into one of three categories: